qgindi/LibreAutomate/Other/DocFX/_doc/changes/future.md

 ### Editor

+Documentation improvements.
+New articles.

 Added commands in menu **Edit > Find**:
 - **Find next** (`F3` or click the **Find** button).
 - **Find previous** (`Shift+F3` or right-click the **Find** button).
 - **Next found** (`F4`).
 Selects next item in the **Found** panel.
 - **Previous found** (`Shift+F4`).

-Documentation improvements.
-New articles.

-Added menu command **Edit > View/mode > Insert new line before ) ] ;**.
-Temporarily disables the statement auto-completion on `Enter` feature.
+Menu **Edit > Other > Insert new line before ) ] ;**.
+Temporarily disables statement auto-completion on `Enter`.
 And toolbar button.

+New code editor feature: continue a vertical method chain by typing `.` on the next line after the `;`.

+Updated PCRE (regular expressions engine) to v10.46.

 New tools:
 - .